noironetworks/aci-puppet-standalone/README.md

 # aci-puppet-standalone
-Puppet classes for installing and configuring opflex ACI neutron plugins
+Puppet classes for installing and configuring opflex ACI neutron plugins.
+Instructions are in INSTALL file and also in docs directory

 Limitations (all on roadmap)